ayush-shah12/AgentPilot/README.md

 # ScrapyPilot

-A desktop application for managing and controlling Scrapybara VM instances.
+A desktop application for managing and controlling VM instances with Computer Use Agents.
 Built with Electron and TypeScript.
+VMs powered by Scrapybara.
 ![image](https://github.com/user-attachments/assets/01d61637-e56c-478e-ac3f-93e8cebc9801)

 In the image above, I prompted two different instances to simultaneously complete 2 different tasks.
 One was summarize the stock market for the day, the other was summarizing a research topic!